Temiedayo/alx-zero_day/0x03-git/README.md

-My second readme
-Today is a new day
+Today is a new day and it's beautiful